Vincent-glitch/Pandas-Challenge/README.md

 ### User Instructions
 * Clone the repository: git clone https://github.com/Vincent-glitch/Pandas-Microtransaction-Analysis.git
 * Open the notebook folder and select 'Microtransactions.ipynb'
-* Rune the cells top down to view the analysis.
+* Run the cells top down to view the analysis.

 The final report includes: